umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 }
 ```

-## Best Practices
+## Key Points

+- **Multiple Warranties Per Product**: Different customers can have warranties for the same product
+- **Customer Identification**: Use phone number to identify customers
+- **Warranty Uniqueness**: A warranty is unique per product-customer combination
+- **Automatic Customer Creation**: Customers are created automatically if they don't exist
+- **Warranty Status**: Once a claim is created, warranty status changes from "active" to "claimed"
-1. **No API Key for POST**: Warranty and claim registration don't require API keys
+- **No API Key for POST**: Warranty and claim registration don't require API keys
-2. **Store Auto-Detection**: Store is automatically found from product serial number
-3. **Customer Auto-Creation**: Customers are automatically created if they don't exist
-4. **Date Auto-Calculation**: Warranty dates are automatically calculated
-5. **PDF Auto-Generation**: Warranty PDF is automatically generated after registration
-6. **Error Handling**: Always check error responses and handle appropriately
-7. **Validation**: Validate data before sending to API
+- **API Key for GET**: List operations require API key for security

 ## Notes

-- **POST endpoints** (warranty/claim registration) don't require API keys - they find the store from the product serial number
-- **GET endpoints** (list/query operations) require API keys for security
+- **Multiple Warranties Per Product**: Different customers can have warranties for the same product
+- **Customer Matching**: Customers are matched by phone number within a store
+- **Warranty Uniqueness**: A warranty is unique per product-customer combination, not just per product
+- **Claim Customer Identification**: Claims require customer_phone to identify which customer's warranty to use
+- **Automatic Customer Creation**: Customers are created automatically if they don't exist (matched by phone)
+- **Automatic Customer Update**: If customer exists, their information is updated with provided data
-- All dates are automatically calculated - no need to pass warranty_start or warranty_end
+- **Date Auto-Calculation**: Warranty dates are automatically calculated
-- Warranty PDF is automatically generated after warranty creation
+- **PDF Auto-Generation**: Warranty PDF is automatically generated after warranty creation
-- Customers are automatically created if they don't exist (matched by phone number)
+- **Warranty Status**: Warranty status changes from "active" to "claimed" when a claim is created
+- **No API Key for POST**: Warranty and claim registration don't require API keys
+- **API Key for GET**: List operations require API key for security